 The sex ratio of the state is 960 females per thousand males, higher than the national ratio 940.
-The density of population is 350 persons per square kilometer.
-Tripura has achieved the first position in literacy with 94.65 percent which is much higher than the national average 74.04 percent.
+The density of population is 350 persons per square kilometer according to Census 2011.

 The health care infrastructure is divided into three tiers – the primary health care network, a secondary care system comprising district and sub-divisional hospitals and tertiary hospitals providing specialty and super specialty care.
-As on 2013–14, there are 84 Primary Health Centers, 18 Community Health Centers, 13 Sub Divisional Hospitals, 3 District Hospitals, 6 State Hospitals.
+As on 31st December 2020 the position of Health Institutions is as mentioned below:

 - Sub-divisional Hospital:12 (Allopathic)